Trick-or-treating: Souling

 Starting as far back as the 15th century, among Christians, there had been a custom of sharing soul-cakes at Allhallowtide (October 31 through November 2).
 People would visit houses and take soul-cakes, either as representatives of the dead, or in return for praying for their souls.
 Later, people went "from parish to parish at Halloween, begging soul-cakes by singing under the windows some such verse as this: 'Soul, souls, for a soul-cake; Pray you good mistress, a soul-cake!'"
 They typically asked for "mercy on all Christian souls for a soul-cake".
 It was known as 'Souling' and was recorded in parts of Britain, Flanders, southern Germany, and Austria.
-Shakespeare mentions the practice in his comedy The Two Gentlemen of Verona (1593), when Speed accuses his master of "puling [whimpering or whining] like a beggar at Hallowmas".
+William Shakespeare mentions the practice in his comedy The Two Gentlemen of Verona (1593), when Speed accuses his master of "puling [whimpering or whining] like a beggar at Hallowmas".
 In western England, mostly in the counties bordering Wales, souling was common.
 According to one 19th century English writer "parties of children, dressed up in fantastic costume […] went round to the farm houses and cottages, singing a song, and begging for cakes (spoken of as "soal-cakes"), apples, money, or anything that the goodwives would give them".
 In England, souling remained an important part of Allhallowtide observances until the 19th century, in both Protestant and Catholic areas.

 The practice of giving and eating soul cakes continues in some countries today, such as Portugal (where it is known as Pão-por-Deus and occurs on All Hallows' Day and All Souls' Day), as well as the Philippines (where it is known as Pangangaluwa and occurs on All Hallows' Eve).
 In other countries, souling is seen as the origin of the practice of trick-or-treating.
 In the United States, some churches, during Allhallowtide, have invited people to come receive sweets from them and have offered to "pray for the souls of their friends, relatives or even pets" as they do so.